 KISS A GINGER DAY

-On January 12, everyone is encouraged to find your favorite redhead and give them a peck on Kiss a Ginger Day.
+On January 12th, everyone is encouraged to find their favorite redhead and give them a peck on Kiss a Ginger Day.

-Created to support a more positive spin than its counterpart, Kiss a Ginger Day brings sweet kisses to redheads who may have once been teased for the color of their hair.
+Created to support a more positive spin than its counterpart, Kiss a Ginger Day brings sweet kisses to redheads who may have once been teased for their hair color.

-Redhair gene is recessive and requires two copies for it to present itself.
-Even then there is no guarantee it will.
+The red hair gene is recessive and requires two copies for it to present itself.
+Even then, there is no guarantee it will.
 If both parents have the gene, there is a 1 in 4 chance they will have a redheaded child.
-Most natural born redheads (yes, some of us like the bottle) have brown eyes, followed by green or hazel.
+Most natural-born redheads (yes, some of us like the bottle) have brown eyes, followed by green or hazel.
 Coming in at 1% of the world’s population, the blue-eyed ginger is the rarest kind.
 So if you give one of these ginger’s a kiss, consider yourself lucky.

 If you didn’t already know it, you should obtain permission before kissing anyone who doesn’t expect it – including a ginger (a.k.a. a redhead).

 Many redheads feel like outcasts for having red hair.
 This celebration empowers redheads to feel confident, look amazing, and rock their beauty.
 Red hair is more than a color; it’s a lifestyle.
 Besides, redheads are rare.
 Less than 2 percent of the population are crowned with red hair.
 And those who are may very well be left-handed, too.